The Age of Incorrect Information: A New Performance Metric for Status Updates: Numerical Results

 \section{Numerical Results}

-In this section, we provide numerical implementations that highlight the effects of the Markov chain's parameters on the performance of our proposed policy.
-We also compare our proposed transmission policy to the conventional AoI framework in the aim of shedding the light on important insights.
+In this section, we provide numerical results that highlight the effects of the information source dynamics on the performance of our proposed AoII-optimal policy.
+We also compare our framework to both the AoI and the error function minimization frameworks in order to shed light on important insights.
+Note that, although we focus on the Markovian information source depicted in Section III-A, the insights provided in this section intuitively hold for more general information source models.